fozgur/CIFAR100-CNN/README.md

 ## Training

-Training is performed using the Adam optimizer and Cross-Entropy loss function.
+Training is performed using the Adam-SGD-RMSProp and Cross-Entropy loss function.
 A hyperparam search code also utilizied to find best parameters.

 ## Evaluation

 The model is evaluated on the test set after training.
 The performance metrics include loss and accuracy.
+The train-test loss graph for the final network is below.

 ![image](https://github.com/user-attachments/assets/79f0e86d-458a-497b-b98c-2d62ddd306aa)